george-hawkins/lighthouse-light-mk2/README.md

 3W RGB LED hookup guide
 =======================

+This page covers hooking up the Adafruit [3W RGB common anode LED](https://www.adafruit.com/product/2530).
+Most devices, that sites like Adafruit and Sparkfun supply, can simply be powered directly from the MCU board that you're using in your project.
+However the 3W RGB LED is rather more complex to deal with as it draws significantly more power than an MCU board can supply.

+TLDR; just jump to the breadboard diagram shown and set up the circuit shown making sure to use resistors with a suitable power rating.

+---

-Normally Adafruit has excellent hookup guides for all its parts, however all the guides for the [3W RGB LED](https://www.adafruit.com/product/2530) involve using the [Prop-Maker FeatherWing](https://www.adafruit.com/product/3988) (which includes various other features, such as an amplifier and accelerometer).
+Normally Adafruit has excellent hookup guides for all its parts, however all the guides for the 3W RGB LED involve using the [Prop-Maker FeatherWing](https://www.adafruit.com/product/3988) (which includes various other features, such as an amplifier and accelerometer).
 This "Wing" is designed to fit together with one of their [Feather series boards](https://www.adafruit.com/category/835).
 So it's not so clear how to hookup the 3W RGB LED directly to any arbitrary MCU board.

 However the schematics etc. (as with all Adafruit boards) are available on GitHub.
 The EagleCAD files are [here](https://github.com/adafruit/Adafruit-Prop-Maker-FeatherWing-PCB).
 I opened the schematic in EagleCAD, converted it to an SVG with [eagle2svg](http://eagle.autodesk.com/eagle/ulp?q[title_or_author_or_description_cont]=svg) (an Eagle ULP to covert schematics to SVG) and cut out the part of the schematic that supports connecting a 3W RGB LED.
 The result can be seen below.